Cross Country Cycle 4 Vets

 Although I’m no longer in uniform, I still want to express my support for my fellow veterans and 1st Responders.
 I feel that once you have served in uniform, you are always in uniform.
 You take that oath for life.
 I would do it all over again if I had too with no hesitation.

 A big “thank you” to the Navy for letting us start our journey aboard the Midway, since my Navy journey started waking up next to you in Japan when I was stationed on the USS Kittanning.
-We will then be guided through the streets of San Diego by the Memorial Truck driven by Dane Kaimuloa, and the San Diego Police Historical Association to Ocean Beach Park to dip our tires in the Pacific Ocean, and then off we go on the start of our journey to Florida.
+We will start with a few tunes by the Navy Southwest Ceremonial Band and then be guided through the streets of San Diego by the Memorial Truck driven by Dane Kaimuloa, and the San Diego Police Historical Association to Ocean Beach Park to dip our tires in the Pacific Ocean, and then off we go on the start of our journey to Florida.
 As we arrive in St Augustine, we will be guided in by the AmVets Freedom Riders to end our journey by dipping our tires in the Atlantic at St Augustine Beach on May 6th.